irdteamhk/HKIRD-technical-assessment-2023/README.md

 }
 ```

 Package all the above files into a .zip file, and create a new repository on GitHub (sign up for an account if you don't have), configure [GitHub LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage) and upload the .zip file in the repository using command line Git or GitHub Desktop.
 It is essential that you make sure your .tar file is not corrupted during uploading of the .zip file.
-Lastly, send an email to irdmanulife@gmail.com with the title subject "HKIRD Technical Assessment Repository-(YOUR NAME)".
+Lastly, send an email to irdmanulife@gmail.com with the title subject "HKIRD Technical Assessment Repository-(YOUR NAME)" and include the link to your repo.
 You must submit your work within 5 days of beginning the assessment

 Best of luck with the assessment!
 We look forward to reviewing your submission.